RevolutionAnalytics/quickcheck/docs/tutorial.md

 ### Custom generators

-There is not reason to limit oneself to built in generators and one can do much more than just change the parameters.
+There is no reason to limit oneself to built in generators and one can do much more than just change the parameters.
 For instance, we may want to make sure that extremes of the allowed range are hit more often than the built-in generators ensure.
 For instance, `rdouble` uses by default a standard normal, and values like 0 and Inf have very small or 0 probability of occurring.
 Let's say we want to test the following assertion about the ratio: